Peeling Context from Cause for Molecular Property Prediction

 \section{Abstract}

-Deep models are used for molecular property prediction, yet they are often hard to interpret and may rely on spurious context rather than causal structure, which degrades reliability under distribution shift and harms predictive performance.
-We introduce \textbf{CLaP}, \emph{Causal Layerwise Peeling}, a framework which separates causal signal from context in a layerwise manner and integrates diverse graph representations of molecules.
-At each layer, a \emph{causal block} performs a soft split into causal and trivial branches, fuses causal evidence across modalities, and progressively \emph{peels} batch-coupled context to concentrate on label-relevant structure, thereby limiting shortcut signals and stabilizing layerwise refinement.
-Across four molecular benchmarks, CLaP reliably improves MAE, MSE, and $R^2$ over competitive baselines.
-We also obtain atom-level causal saliency maps that highlight substructures responsible for a prediction, providing actionable guidance for targeted molecular edits.
-Case studies confirm the accuracy of these maps and their alignment with chemical intuition.
-By peeling context from cause at every layer, the model delivers predictors that are accurate and interpretable for molecular design.
+Deep models are used for molecular property prediction, yet they are often hard to interpret and may rely on spurious context rather than causal structure, degrading reliability under distribution shift and harming predictive performance.
+We introduce \textbf{CLaP}, \emph{Causal Layerwise Peeling}, a framework that separates causal signal from context in a layerwise manner and integrates diverse graph representations of molecules.
+At each layer, a \emph{causal block} performs a soft split into causal and context branches, fuses causal evidence across modalities, and \emph{peels} batch-coupled context to concentrate on label-relevant structure, limiting shortcut signals and stabilizing layerwise refinement.
+Across nine molecular benchmarks, including OOD settings, CLaP reliably reduces MAE and MSE relative to competitive baselines.
+Beyond predictive performance, we conduct targeted causal evaluations under controlled environment shifts.
+These analyses provide empirical evidence of clear separation between environment-dependent context and causal signals.
+As further evidence, we also analyze atom-level causal saliency maps and counterfactual outcomes, which highlight property-relevant substructures and show consistent alignment with chemical intuition.